nmoller/ww2-k8s/README.md

 minikube dashboard
 ```

-Once the dashbord opens, you are going to need the ip there to modify accordingly the value `ENV WEBWORK_ROOT_URL`
+Once the dashboard opens, you are going to need the ip there to modify accordingly the value `ENV WEBWORK_ROOT_URL`
 in the `webworkdep.yaml` file.

 ![Cluster IP](img/minik8IP.png)